xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 [1] :(OR OTHER DEBIAN/UBUNTU BASED)

+TARGET
+---
+This assumes you have Linux (admin) experience with CLI, semi-manual installs and using chroot environment.

 NOTE
 ---
 I install to only one drive (/dev/hdc in example) and then allow mdadm autorecovery replicate the whole disk to the other drive (/dev/hdb) when adding it to RAID1 matrix.